jordanRupton/Rtfordfunds/README.md

 # Rtfordfunds
-Functions for use at Hartford Funds
+Functions for use at Hartford Funds.

 devtools::install_github("jordanRupton/Rtfordfunds@main")